 Since I love to have real lemon juice squeezed into my water, or in tea, or when I make the Master Cleanser drink (lemon juice, maple syrup, and cayenne pepper), I pretty much always have lemons in my kitchen.

 I’m also lazy, or perhaps it’s because I’m practical.
 No matter, I simply don’t love juicing 1/2 of a lemon, leaving the other half sitting around (no doubt losing potency) as well as having to constantly clean my little fruit juicer.

-So I came up with a great idea—I am sure I’m not the first—to put fresh squeezed lemon juice into ice trays, then freeze for future use.
+So I came up with a great idea (I am sure I’m not the first): putting fresh squeezed lemon juice into ice trays, then freezing for future use.
 That I am not the inventor of this was evidenced by the amount of photos of lemon juice in ice cube trays when I went searching for a photo for this article, along with countless blog posts.
 For me, it’s new—and I love it, even if I didn’t invent the thing!

 The greatest aspect about juicing for ice trays is I can juice many lemons all at once, therefore not having the endless clean up day after day that I had before.
 Plus no lemon goes unjuiced right after it’s sliced in half.
 So I must be getting more nutrients from all the lemons since none are sitting on my counter waiting for their turn to be juiced.

 This photo is of a fruit juicer similar to the machine I use.
 Mine is so old, I’m sure they don’t make the exact model anymore.
 But most of the fruit juicers I looked at online were around $20 or so, and worth every penny.
 So get out your ice trays and start juicing some lemons—for your health!